Neuromorphic Computing Rethinks AI Chip Design

 Founded in 2017, aiCTX is a Swiss spin-off from the University of Zurich that has raised $2.8 million in funding, including $1.5 million from Chinese tech giant Baidu, to develop its line of DYnamic Neuromorphic Asynchronous Processors (DYNAPs).
 Like Aspinity, aiCTX is targeting the IoT industry, especially with applications for real-time vision processing, such as gesture recognition, face or object detection, location, tracking, and surveillance.
 Other areas where its neuromorphic processors could be used include always-on health monitoring and auditory processing.

 Another Swiss startup with academic ties to the University of Zurich is iniVation, which was founded in 2015.
 The company has developed what it calls the Dynamic Vision Sensor based on neuromorphic computing technology, meaning that it needs a lot less data to process images compared to conventional cameras because it only cares about pixel-level changes in real time.
 The result, the company says, is a “stream of events at microsecond time resolution, equivalent to conventional vision sensors running at thousands of frames per second – but with far less data.”
-Here’s a short demo of gesture tracking and recognition using a pair of dynamic vision sensors.

 That reduces the amount of power, data storage and computing power required to use the sensor, which can be used for applications in IoT, self-driving vehicles and industrial uses such as high-speed production inspection.